patfink5/javascript-fundamentals/notes.md

     childsAllowance = 5;
     }
     ```
-    - switch statements: takes a single expression/value as an input, and then look through several choices until they find one that matches that value, executing the corresponding code that goes along with it.
+- Switch Statements: takes a single expression/value as an input, and then look through several choices until they find one that matches that value, executing the corresponding code that goes along with it.
 Syntax:
     ```
     switch (expression) {
     case choice1: